Large-Signal Stability Guarantees for a DC Microgrid with Nested Nonlinear Distributed Control: The Slow Communication Scenario: Introduction

 The rest of the paper is structured as follows.
 Section \ref{Model} presents the model of the electrical system and the proposed control framework.
-In Section \ref{Stability}, we present the main result of this paper: a comprehensive stability proof for a closed-loop DC microgrid with a nonlinear distributed controller, that under certain tuning conditions can stabilize to a desired (optimal) steady-state.
-Furthermore, the controller is tested in Section \ref{sec_Case_Studies} via time-domain simulations on a 4-terminal DC microgrid to showcase the effectiveness of the method, followed by a small-signal stability analysis.
+In Section \ref{Stability}, we present the main result of this paper: a comprehensive stability proof for a closed-loop DC microgrid with a nonlinear distributed controller, that under certain conditions can stabilize to a desired (near-optimal) steady-state.
+Furthermore, in Section \ref{sec:tuning} we propose some \emph{practical} parameter settings to guarantee stability, followed by Section \ref{sec_Case_Studies} in which the effectiveness of our proposed method is tested through time-domain simulations on a 4-terminal DC microgrid and a 33-bus radial distribution system, complemented by a small-signal stability analysis.
 Finally, Section \ref{conc} concludes this paper.